LCEN: A Nonlinear, Interpretable Feature Selection and Machine Learning Algorithm: Introduction

-To create nonlinear, interpretable machine learning models with high predictive and descriptive power, we propose the LASSO-Clip-EN (LCEN) algorithm.
+To create nonlinear, interpretable, and sparse machine learning models with high predictive and descriptive power, we propose the LASSO-Clip-EN (LCEN) algorithm.
 This algorithm generates an expanded set of nonlinear features (such as in ALVEN) and performs feature selection and model fitting.
 This feature set expansion, together with the Clip step, provide LCEN with the ability to do nonlinear predictions.
-The algorithm is tested on artificial and empirical data, successfully rediscovering physical laws from data belonging to multiple different areas of knowledge with errors < 2\% on the coefficients, a value within the empirical noise of the datasets.
-On datasets from processes whose underlying physical laws are not yet known, LCEN attains lower RMSEs than many sparse and dense methods, leads to sparser models than any other architecture tested, and simultaneously runs faster than most alternative architectures.
+The feature selection algorithm and the specific usage of thresholded LASSO (LC) followed by thresholded EN (ENC) in a combined algorithm are the basis of novelty in this work.
+The algorithmic structure of LCEN is motivated by past works that proved desirable theoretical properties of the thresholded LASSO (a LASSO-Clip model) and the thresholded EN (an EN-Clip model), which include \citet{Zhou-2009}, \citet{Meinshausen-and-Yu-2009}, \cite{Zou-and-Zhang-2009}, \citet{Zhou-2010}, and \citet{van-de-Geer-etal-2011}.
+Variations and ablations of LCEN are observed to not perform as well as LCEN.
+In case studies involving artificial and empirical data, LCEN successfully rediscovers physical laws from data belonging to multiple different areas of knowledge with errors < 0.5\% on the coefficients, a value within the empirical noise of the datasets.
+For tested datasets from processes whose underlying physical laws are not yet known, LCEN is observed to attain lower root-mean-square errors (RMSEs) than many sparse and dense methods, leads to sparser models than all but two methods tested,\footnote{LCEN is approximately equivalent to other LASSO-based methods in terms of sparsity.} and simultaneously ran faster than most alternative methods.